plnkx/blog/_posts/2015-05-28-proof-of-concept.markdown

 out](http://plnkx.com/wv/find_coordinates_of_location.html) the GPS
 coordinates, and looked for something interesting to say.

-Here's what I found: "The city is particularly attractive to retired people, many of whom come to settle there from other areas across France."
+Here's what I said: "The city is particularly attractive to retired people, many of whom come to settle there from other areas across France."